 While running is the thing that we all enjoy, you can’t skimp on the other side of the coin—recovery.
 Taking the proper time and steps to recover will ensure that you will be able to run hard without being impeded by injuries.

-In this article, we’ll cover how to recover from hard runs, including what to do immediately after a run as well as general tips about recovery.
-We’ll also discuss some murkier topics like ice baths and supplements so that you have everything that you need to know about recovery.
+In this article, we’ll cover how to recover from hard runs: what to do immediately after a run, and general tips about recovery.
+We’ll also discuss some murkier topics like ice baths and supplements to round out your recovery knowledge.

 How to Recover After a Run